 - Passion Fruit

-3. Walk Short Distances Instead of Taking Transport
+3. Walk Instead of Taking Transport to boost energy

 Walking short distances throughout our day can make a huge difference to our health.
-The problem with our world today is that we have become very busy and forget to prioritize our health!
+The problem with our world today is that we have become very busy and forget to prioritise our health!
 Walking short distances is a fun and convenient way of improving your health, whilst simultaneously reaching your destination.
-Also, this does not affect your day, you still get your daily tasks completed whilst also maintaining your health.
+Also, this does not affect your day as you still get your daily tasks completed whilst also maintaining your health.

 So next time you need to get somewhere, consider walking or cycling if it won’t make you late.
 Or, be a bit more mindful and provide yourself with more time beforehand.
 This may be irritating or boring at first, but doing this every day can really make a massive improvement to your health after a few months.